-- (i) Statutory Liability-Secondary Market under the Securities Legislation - 231.
+- (i) Statutory Liability-Secondary Market under the Securities Legislation - 248.
 The Plaintiffs plead the claim found in Part XXIII.1 of the OSA, and, if required, the equivalent sections of the Securities Legislation other than the OSA, against all Defendants except the Underwriters.

-- 232. Each of the Impugned Documents except for the December 2009 and October 2010 Offering Memoranda is a "Core Document" within the meaning of the Securities Legislation. - 233.
+For greater clarity, the Plaintiffs plead the claim found in Part XXIII.1 of the OSA in respect of all of Sino's Securities that traded in the secondary market during the Class Period, including Sino's common shares and the Notes. - 249.
+Each of the Impugned Documents except for the December 2009 and October 2010 Offering Memoranda is a "Core Document" within the meaning of the Securities Legislation. - 250.
 Each of these Impugned Documents contained one or more misrepresentations as particularized above.
-Such misrepresentations and the Representation are misrepresentations for the purposes of the Securities Legislation. - 234.
+Such misrepresentations and the Representation are misrepresentations for the purposes of the Securities Legislation. - 251.
 Each of the Individual Defendants was an officer and/or director of Sino at material times.
-Each of the Individual Defendants authorized, permitted or acquiesced in the release of some or all of these Impugned Documents. - 235.
-Sino is a reporting issuer within the meaning of the Securities Legislation. - 236.
+Each of the Individual Defendants authorized, permitted or acquiesced in the release of some or all of these Impugned Documents. - 252.
+Sino is a reporting issuer within the meaning of the Securities Legislation. - 253.
 E&Y is an expert within the meaning of the Securities Legislation.
-E&Y consented to the use of its statements particularized above in these Impugned Documents. - 237.
+E&Y consented to the use of its statements particularized above in these Impugned Documents. - 254.
 BDO is an expert within the meaning of the Securities Legislation.
-BDO consented to the use of its statements particularize above in these Impugned Documents. - 238.
-Pöyry is an expert within the meaning of the Securities Legislation.
-Pöyry consented to the use of its statements particularized above in these Impugned Documents. - 239.
-At all material times, each of Sino, Chan, Poon and Horsley, BDO and E&Y knew or, in the alternative, was wilfully blind to the fact, that the Impugned Documents contained the Representation and that the Representation was false, and that the Impugned Documents contained other of the misrepresentations that are alleged above to have been contained therein. - (ii) Statutory Liability Primary Market for Sino's Shares under the Securities Legislation - 240.
-As against Sino, Chan, Horsley, Wang, Martin, Mak, Murray, Hyde, Pöyry, BDO, E&Y, Dundee, Merrill, Credit Suisse, Scotia, CIBC, RBC, Maison, Canaccord and TD, and on behalf of those Class Members who purchased Sino shares in one of the distributions to which the June 2009 or December 2009 Prospectuses related, Labourers and Wong assert the cause of action set forth in s.
-130 of the OSA and, if necessary, the equivalent provisions of the Securities Legislation other than the OSA.
+BDO consented to the use of its statements particularize above in these Impugned Documents.

+- 255. Pöyry is an expert within the meaning of the Securities Legislation.
+Pöyry consented to the use of its statements particularized above in these Impugned Documents. - 256.
+At all material times, each of Sino, Chan, Poon, and Horsley, BDO and E&Y knew or, in the alternative, was wilfully blind to the fact, that the Impugned Documents contained the Representation and that the Representation was false, and that the Impugned Documents contained other of the misrepresentations that are alleged above to have been contained therein. - (ii) Statutory Liability Primary Market for Sino's Shares under the Securities Legislation - 257.
+As against Sino, Chan, Horsley, Wang, Martin, Mak, Murray, Hyde, Pöyry, BDO, E&Y, Dundee, Merrill, Credit Suisse, Scotia, CIBC, RBC, Maison, Canaccord and TD, and on behalf of those Class Members who purchased Sino shares in one of the distributions to which the June 2009 or December 2009 Prospectuses related, Labourers, and Wong and DSA assert the eause right of action set forth in s.
+130 of the OSA and, if necessary, the equivalent provisions of the Securities Legislation other than the OSA. - 258.
+Sino issued the June 2009 and December 2009 Prospectuses, which contained the Representation and the other misrepresentations that are alleged above to have been contained in those Prospectuses or in the Sino disclosure documents incorporated therein by reference. - (iii) Statutory Liability Primary Market for Sino's Notes under the Securities Legislation - 259.
+As against Sino, and on behalf of those Class Members who purchased or otherwise acquired Sino's nNotes in one of the offerings to which the July 2008, June 2009, December 2009, and October 2010 Offering Memoranda related, Grant and DSA asserts the eause right of action set forth in s.
+130.1 of the OSA and, if necessary, the equivalent provisions of the Securities Legislation other than the OSA.